 Tangle Tower Accessibility Report

-Tangle Tower offers 18 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Tangle Tower in the Getting Started, Reading, Navigation, Controls and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Tangle Tower is a murder mystery game, from the same developer as Snipperclips, where you explore a grand old house and its intertwining families to solve a mysterious murder.
 You are given the events of the murder, each persons movement and a range of items to find.
 From this you must construct the events that precipitated the killing.

-Tangle Tower has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Tangle Tower which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Tangle Tower, and offer accessibility features for Difficulty:

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.